keithpenney/ghostbus/API.md

 __NOTE__: A writable register must be of net type `reg` while a read-only register can be of type `wire` or `reg`.

+__NOTE__: In an effort to minimize headache, the default access type (assumed when there is no explicit access specifier string given to attribute `(* ghostbus *)`) is dependent on the net type.
+For a `reg` type net, the assumed access is read/write (rw).
+For a 'wire' type net, the assumed access is read-only (ro).
+These assumptions only apply when no explicit specifier is given.

 ---------------------------------------------------------------------------------------------------
 ### Place a CSR/RAM at an explicit global address <a name="address"></a>